 How NSAIDs Work

 NSAIDs work by impacting the production of prostaglandins, which are substances the body releases in response to injury or irritation.
-When a cell is injured or damaged, an enzyme known as cyclooxygenase, or COX, becomes activated.
+When a cell is injured or damaged, an enzyme is known as cyclooxygenase, or COX, becomes activated.
 COX, in turn, prompts cells to produce a range of substances.
 One set of those substances is prostaglandins.
 Prostaglandins are responsible for several functions, one of which is contributing to the levels of pain, fever, and pain.

 Some NSAIDs work by blocking COX, resulting in the production of fewer prostaglandins.
 Others block certain activities of the prostaglandins themselves.
 Either way, the end result is a reduction in pain and inflammation.